 Institutions directly offer apprenticeships for veterans.
 You can either search for accredited apprenticeships on the Veterans Affairs website or try to get approval for a job that you choose.
 Popular tech companies like Amazon, IBM, and Accenture offer veterans apprenticeships.
 The best tech apprenticeships for veterans are listed below.

 Amazon Apprenticeship Program

 Amazon is one of the largest and most well-known companies in the entire world.
 It is a respected tech company that provides solutions in logistics, cloud computing, and information technology (IT).
 Among its many tech career programs is an initiative to help the members of the military community by offering Amazon apprenticeships for veterans.

 Some Amazon veteran apprenticeship opportunities are in cloud computing, data science, software development, and even tech sales.
 The training usually takes 10 to 18 weeks, depending on your chosen curriculum.
 This is a program that also encourages military spouses to apply.

 Accenture Apprenticeship Program

 Accenture is a multinational company that provides technological solutions to its clients.
 With growing innovations in technology, Accenture invests in tech talent that can contribute to its goals and innovations.
 As part of its mission to help the US economy, the Accenture apprenticeship program primarily targets groups that are underrepresented in tech.

 The company currently has more than 1,000 apprenticeships available, most of which are in the field of technology.
 In these apprenticeship programs for veterans, you will have the chance to work in web development, data science, and software development.
-The goal is to close the gap of tech skills in the US, so the program is open to anyone who wants to be trained for a professional tech job.
+The goal is to close the gap in tech skills in the US, so the program is open to anyone who wants to be trained for a professional tech job.

 IBM Apprenticeship Program

 IBM is a multinational corporation and a pioneer in technology innovation around the world.
 It is a well-known maker of computer parts, and its tech training prowess is undisputed.
 As part of its initiative to bring tech to everyone, IBM offered the Veteran Employment Initiative.